Forsite Development Corporate Overview

 • Stranded contaminated sites where no Responsible Party exists.

 Dormant industrial facilities and complexes often have legacy environmental contamination from their previous use.
 Many times these sites have multiple “responsible parties” further complicating a sites divesture.
 While many investors shy away from these properties, Forsite believes great potential can be achieved by fully assessing the environmental situation, devising an Environmental Risk Transfer mechanism and an appropriate redevelopment plan.
-This approach can fully remove the liabilities associated with these sites, free up capital for their owners and placing these properties back to productive use.
+This approach can fully remove the liabilities associated with these sites, free up capital for their owners and place these properties back to productive use.
+Learn more

-Eco-Industrial Park (EIP)
+Eco-Industrial Park (EIP) Redevelopment

 The genesis of this highly focused niche has been created and honed by Forsite’s experience in developing ReVenture Park™ located in Charlotte, NC.
 ReVenture is a 667-acre former textile dye manufacturing plant that was listed as a Federal Superfund Site.
 ReVenture is one of the largest, multifaceted Eco-Industrial Park projects of its kind in the US.
 The project has received significant recognition as a model for environmentally responsible redevelopment of contaminated sites.
 In 2014 ReVenture Park was awarded the EPA Region 4’s Excellence in Site Reuse Award